vineetkumar2244/Wildlife-and-Habitat-Monitoring/README.md

 # Wildlife-and-Habitat-Monitoring
 This project leverages big data and machine learning to analyze species distribution and assess habitat suitability, contributing to Sustainable Development Goal 15 (SDG 15: Life on Land).
 Using Apache Spark and PySpark MLlib, the project processes large-scale biodiversity data from the Global Biodiversity Information Facility (GBIF).
 K-means clustering is applied to group species based on geographic proximity, while a Decision Tree model predicts habitat suitability.
-The results are visualized using Tableau, providing actionable insights for conservation efforts.
+The results are visualized using Tableau.
+The results provide actionable insights for people working for the conservation of wildlife.

 # Features